Osaka Defends US Open Crown With Barty Leading Top Rivals - UrduPoint

 The 23-year-old Japanese star lit the flame in the Olympic cauldron at the Tokyo Games, but has played only two matches since Japan ahead of the Open.

-"I know there are a lot of things I need to fix within my game, so in a weird way I'm kind of glad that I lost, because there are so many things that I want to fix before New York," Osaka said.
+"I know I haven't played that many matches.
+I know that I haven't even gotten to a quarter-final," Osaka said.

-"I feel like my level is not that far off... if I want to keep being more positive with myself, I need to think about the things that I could improve on.
-There are definitely a lot of things."
+"Actually I feel pretty happy with how I'm playing...
+I feel pretty confident with where I am right now.
+Of course I'm not declaring that I'll do amazing here.
+I'm the one-match-at-a-time like person.

+"Hopefully it will work out in the end."
 Osaka pulled out of the French Open after being fined for not talking to reporters after her first match, saying it hurt her mental health.
 She then skipped Wimbledon but spoke with the media after matches in her US Open tuneup at Cincinnati.

 At this year's Australian Open, Osaka saved match points against Spain's Garbine Muguruza in the fourth round and beat 23-time Grand Slam champion Serena Williams in the semi-finals before defeating Jen Brady in the final.